lwiddershoven/tracing/README.md

     sampling:
       probability: 1 # Register every trace instead of the default 0.1 (10%)

+    baggage:
+      tag-fields: use-case-baggage # to copy this baggage field to the span as a tag

     tracing:
       endpoint: http://collector:4317 # Jaeger endpoint
       transport: grpc #